SCHEDULE AN IN-STORE APPOINTMENT. CLICK HERE

 Frequently Asked Questions

-You always need a rug pad under a hardwood floor.
-People often don’t realize how important a rug pad is.
-Rugs are very slippery, and even if you have a big rug with furniture on it, it can come right out from underneath you.
+You always need the gripping power of a pad under a wood floor.
+People often don’t realize how important it is.
+Rugs can be very slippery.
+Even if you have a big rug with furniture on it, it can come right out from underneath you.
 It’s very dangerous, and in some cases, you can seriously injure yourself if you don’t have a pad.

 A pad will also make your rug last twice as long.
-Many people don’t realize this.
 It’s like driving a car without shock absorbers; a pad does the same thing for a rug.

-When it comes to rug pads, you have two main choices: rubber and felt.
+When it comes to materials, you have two main choices: rubber and felt.
 Each of these materials has its own unique set of benefits which make either option ideal for different situations.
-Felt rug pads are thicker and more comfortable underfoot, making them great for high-traffic areas or if you just want a little extra cushion when walking on your floors.
+Felt pads are thicker and more comfortable underfoot, making them great for high-traffic areas or if you just want a little extra cushion when walking on your floors.

 On the other hand, rubber rug pads are thin and offer superior grip, ensuring that your rugs don’t move around on the floor.
-They also last longer than felt rug pads, making them an ideal choice if you’re looking for extended durability.
+They also last longer than felt, making them an ideal choice if you’re looking for extended durability.
 Ultimately, which one you choose is up to you and depends on your needs.

-Thickness can make all the difference in a rug pad.
+Thickness can make all the difference.
 A too-thin pad is subject to sliding and bunching, whereas a too-thick option might impede a door from opening.
-The best way to determine how thick your rug pad should be is to measure both your rug and the space between the bottom of your door and the floor.
+The best way to determine how thick yours should be is to measure both your rug and the space between the bottom of your door and the floor.

 Close